XZRC/FrogWare/README.md

 ## Honorable Mentions:
-- Elementars.com for the base and the modules we started with
+- Mercury for the base and the modules we started with